Deserter

 of his conviction and silently return

 to the rubble of the family farm.
+He mended

-He has since slipped his post again,
+the fence, but has since slipped his post

-surrendering a surname firm-set
+again, surrendering a surname firm-set

-as the skeleton of Old Sheldon Church,
+as the ribs of Old Sheldon Church,

 too deep to uproot or wholly cave in